-Do not apply by ground equipment within 25 feet of lakes, reservoirs, rivers, 23 not apply by ground equipment within 25 feet of lakes, reservoirs, rivers, permanent streams, marshes or natural ponds, estuaries, and commercial fish farm ponds Resistance: Some insects are known to develop resistance to products used repeatedly for control.
+Do not apply by ground equipment within 25 feet of lakes, reservoirs, rivers, permanent streams, marshes or natural ponds, estuaries, and commercial fish farm ponds Resistance: Some insects are known to develop resistance to products used repeatedly for control.
 Because the development of resistance cannot be predicted, the use of this product should conform to resistance management strategies established for the use area.
 Consult your local or state pest management authorities for details.